TMorville/tmorville.github.io/_projects/np-network.md

 layout: single
 ---

-### Implementation of a one-layer neural network that solves the [XOR](https://en.wikipedia.org/wiki/Exclusive_or) task using only numpy, roughly following [this](https://cs231n.github.io/optimization-2/) excellent blogpost by Andrej Karpathy (work in progress).
+### Implementation of a one-layer neural network that solves the [XOR](https://en.wikipedia.org/wiki/Exclusive_or) task using only numpy, roughly following [this](https://cs231n.github.io/optimization-2/) excellent blogpost by Andrej Karpathy.

+---

 ~~~python